georgelam155/cunyopenmusic/minorscale.md

 - E-flat major is the **relative major** of c minor

 What is the relationship between these relatives?
-Notice that the tonic of minor key will always be a **minor 3rd** below the tonic of its relative major.
+Notice that the tonic of a natural minor scale will always be a **minor 3rd** below the tonic of its relative major.
 We can use this information to find the notes of a minor scale by first finding its relative major.
 To do this:

 1. Write down the *tonic* of the minor scale that you would like to write. (e.g. "C" if you're looking the notes for c minor.)
 2. Find the **minor 3rd** above this note.
 This is the tonic of the **relative major**. (e.g. E-flat)